If you’re trying to up your game as a mobile photographer, you’re probably wondering what iPhone camera settings will give you the best results.

 Which mode is best for taking photos?

 This, of course, depends on your intentions.
 The best setting will likely vary considering the subject, the lighting environment, and whether/how you plan on editing your photo.
 Personally, I take advantage of burst mode when I can, but ultimately you’re going to want to experiment.
 TLDR; there is no one best camera settings for iPhone.
 It all depends on what you want to achieve.

 How do I change the front camera settings on my iPhone?

 When possible, you can change the front-facing iPhone camera settings the same way you would for the rear-facing camera.
 One setting unique to the front-facing camera is Mirror Front Camera – found in Camera settings.
 With Mirror Front Camera enabled, the picture will appear as if you were looking at a mirror (words may look backward, your right is camera left), whereas disabling this feature will correct that.

 What are the default iPhone camera settings?

+Before knowing how to change camera settings on an iPhone, understanding the default settings is a must.
 The default iPhone camera settings aim to strike a balance between the best quality and efficiency.
 Some of the default settings include:

 - Camera mode: photo (rather than video)